pbriole/inverse6/README.md

 ### <a name="Objectives"></a>Objectives

-This programme is an update of inverse3.f that was not able to ingest InSAR LOS (line of sight) observations The associated files relate to the 2017 Kos earthquake
+This programme is an update of inverse3.f that was not able to ingest InSAR LOS (line of sight) observations The associated files relate to the 2017 Kos earthquake (see https://www.emsc-csem.org/Files/event/606346/Kos_report_30-7-2017.pdf)

 ### <a name="installation"></a>Installation

-The shells are developed for Linux bash.
-In general they are calling open sources programmes only.
-The programme trcroor is available elsewhere, see http://pb.iterre.fr
+The programmes are in Fortran 77.

 ### <a name="Usage"></a>Usage